OpenJML/openjml.github.io/tutorial/RACJavaChecks.md

+---
-# RAC and Java Checks
+title: JML Tutorial - RAC and Java Checks
+---

 OpenJML checks for some program states that Java also checks for.
 When doing runtime-assertion-checking, those checks can happen twice.
 So OpenJML will omit the RAC check if it is immediately followed by an identical Java check.